Children and young people can be affected by a number of eye conditions. The same diagnosis can affect vision in

 Your child's eye condition could have a number of causes and also it is possible to be affected by more than one eye condition, for example glaucoma and cataract.
 Many eye conditions are caused by something specific to the eye.
 However, sometimes the brain doesn't translate images properly.
-In some children, there is a problem with the eye, the pathway to the eye and the brain.
+In some children, there is a problem with the pathway to the eye and the brain.
 In that case, getting glasses or contact lenses can still help your child to get the best image they can.

 Your child's ophthalmologist (hospital consultant specialising in eye conditions) will work to find out how much your child can see.
 Don't forget to ask questions or jot down notes during the consultation if you need to.
 When you get a diagnosis, see our eye health section for more information about common eye conditions.
 For rarer diseases, see our page on rare eye conditions.
 There is also extensive information about eye conditions which affect children available from NHS Scotland’s Visual Impairment Network for Children and Young People (VINCYP).
 It's possible to do eye tests even with very young children, where all the child has to do is look at a picture.
 It's a good idea to ask around to find a child-friendly optometrist in your area.

 If your child has some vision, teachers need to know how much your child can see (this is call functional vision).
 They need to present information in the best way for your child to make use of any remaining vision.

 You can play an important part in this process.
 Share what you know about how your child responds to visual stimuli (for instance lights and different colours).
 You could also mention if they seem to view things more easily on one side or the other.